You are here

 - Continue to contact people on your referral list and interview them.

-- Don't make career decisions based on one or two interviews.
-Talk with enough people to collect a range of perspectives on the field.
+- Talk with enough people to collect a range of perspectives on the field before you make any career decisions based on your interviews.